How the system works:

 Beginning February 8, 2017, the wording of the email message will change and be more concise.
 Emails will be sent immediately when fraud is suspected on your card.
 The email will be sent from MCU’s email address (firstname.lastname@example.org) and have our logo on it.
 You will be able to confirm whether or not your transactions are fraudulent by using the hyperlinks in the email.
 If you confirm fraud on your transactions, you then will receive a message letting you know that you will receive a call from a Fraud Center Analyst.

 Text messages will come from this number: 32874.

-The free alert will be sent to our members whose mobile phone support texts and delivered from 7:00 a.m. to 9:00 p.m. local time of the cardholder.
+The free alert will be sent to our members whose mobile phone support texts.
+Starting on February 8, 2017, the Fraud Center will send the text alerts 24 hours a day.
+This allows for faster responses so you can get back to using your card right away.
 The Fraud Center will send the text one minute after the email has been sent.